tugushigiorgi/Ecommerce-Website-With-Spring-Boot-Vue-js/README.md

 User Management: CRUD operations for managing users, including viewing user details, updating user information, and deleting users.
 Cart Management: Ability to add products to the cart, view cart details, update cart items, and place orders from the cart.
 Purchase History: Ability for users to view their purchase history and order details.
-Web scrapping Functionality Where you can Scrap Data from Gsmarena when adding new Mobile Product to avoid manually write All specs
+Web Scraping Functionality: Automatically scrapes data from GSM Arena when adding new mobile products to avoid manually writing all specs.
+Pagination: All lists in pages are paged for better performance and efficiency.
 Technologies Used
-Front-end: Vue.js, Vuex, Vue Router, Axios,
+Front-end: Vue.js, Vuex, Vue Router, Axios, vue-awesome-paginate
 Back-end: Spring Boot, Spring Security, Spring Data JPA, MySQL Other Tools: Postman
-Getting Started
-Prerequisites
-fronted located  in eshopping.com
-Node.js and npm installed on your local machine.
-Java Development Kit (JDK) installed on your local machine.
-MySQL database setup with the required configuration.

 This is screenshots from that page

 ![index2](https://user-images.githubusercontent.com/92800578/233109834-314ef7cf-6cbf-4c39-bb53-4e6e425d65b6.png)